timofeysie/clades/README.md

 #### Fixing the unit tests

-It's work running all the tests again, not just the stromatolites app.
+It's worth running all the tests again, not just the stromatolites app.

 The data-models and material libs don't really count.
 Material has one passing test, but there are none yet for the data-models.